|Arthur of Clapton Court|

 The manor of Clapton was held of the honour of Gloucester by a family who took their name from the place, and early in the reign of Henry I, Wido de Clapton held the estate from Robert, Earl of Gloucester.
 He was succeeded by Arthur de Clapton, who was the owner in 1125/6.
 His son was Nigel Fitz-Arthur, who is mentioned as resident here in a deed of the reign of King Stephen and who witnessed a Berkeley charter dated 1164x1170.
 He married Aldena or Alditha, second daughter of Robert FitzHarding, founder of the Berkeley family, who granted the couple the manor of Kingscote (Glos), which became their principal estate.
 From their son Robert descended the Kingscote family of Kingscote, who held their estate in direct male descent for some 800 years, but it must be presumed that a younger son inherited the ancestral property at Clapton and took the surname Arthur.
 Certainly by the time of Henry III, William Arthur held one knight's fee in Clapton and Bishopworth of the earl of Gloucester, and from then on something like a continuous descent of the manor can be established.
 William's son was Sir Richard Arthur, kt., (fl.
 1283), who was succeeded by his son Sir William Arthur, kt. of Clapton, who is said to have been constable of Bristol castle, but was probably only the resident deputy to Maurice or John de Berkeley, who held the office in the early 14th century.
 Sir William married a daughter and coheir of of the Bassets of Winterbourne, by whom he had a son named Richard Arthur (fl.
 1370).
 Richard married Isabel, daughter and heir of Roger Turville of the city of Bristol, and had two sons: Sir Thomas, who succeeded to the Clapton estate, and Edmund, to whom his father gave the manor of Bishopworth in Bedminster, to be held of the manor of Clapton by the service of a red rose, to be paid on midsummer-day yearly.
 This Bishopworth estate remained with the family until the 16th century, being repeatedly granted to younger sons and returned to the main line when the descendants of the grantee failed.

-Sir Thomas Arthur, kt. married a daughter of the Kenn family of Kenn (Somerset) and more is known of his children.
+Sir Thomas Arthur (d.
+1404), kt. married a daughter of John Stoke, a former mayor of Bristol, and more is known of his children.
 He had three sons, of whom the eldest, John (fl.
 1432), inherited Clapton, the second, Thomas, was slain in battle in France; and the third, Nicholas, held Bishopworth (and left issue a sole daughter and heir, Alice, who married Roger Kemmys); he also had a daughter, Mary.
 John was the father of Richard Arthur, who was living at Clapton by 1441, and who married Alice the daughter of James, Lord Berkeley, with whom the detailed genealogy given below begins.

 It is clear from this that the fortunes of the Arthurs were intimately connected with those of Robert FitzHardinge and his Berkeley descendants, to whom they were related by ties of marriage and fealty and with whose great estates their own more modest properties at both Clapton and Bedminster marched.
 Both families also had strong ties to Bristol, and many of the younger sons from Clapton Court became merchants in that city in the 14th and 15th centuries.
 The marriage of Richard Arthur, in or about 1452, to Alice, the youngest daughter of James, Lord Berkeley, probably marked the high-water mark of the family's fortunes.
 Judging by the provision made for her sisters, Alice probably brought her husband a dowry of £200, and this perhaps paid for the rebuilding of Clapton Court over the next few years as a suitable home for the daughter of a noble house.